kirillg/Demo-EventBuddy/Demo.md

 1. Update the Insert Script to the below code in order to rate a session.
 Use the Internet Explorer Favorite labeled **Rating** on the Favorites bar to copy the code to the clipboard.

-	> **Speaking Point:** Once again instead of making you wait while I type in this script, I'll copy the script I wrote earlier to the clipboard and paste it in.

 	````JavaScript
 	function insert(item, user, request) {
 		 request.execute({